clarkimusmax/c_examples/mbed_tls_verify_certs/README.md

 manually (<https://tls.mbed.org>)or by running the included script:
 `download_current_mbedtls.sh` .

 1. Download the source (requires curl):
 `./download_current_mbedtls.sh`

 4. Build it with Make:
 ``` `make -j `nproc` ```

 # Usage
 * Start by generating keys and certificates for a CA, server, and client:
 `./gen_certs.sh`

-* Run the server
+* Run the server:
 `./tls_server [Port]`

-* Run the tls client
+* Run the tls client:
 `./tls_client [Address] [Port]`

 You can optionally test the client with the included Python HTTP/S server.